abraunegg/onedrive/docs/client-architecture.md

 A modified-file upload first resolves the true target DriveItem, including remote/shared-item targeting, and fetches the current online metadata where possible.
 This provides both a current eTag for conditional/session operations and a conflict-protection boundary before the local bytes are allowed to replace the online canonical file.

+This check is especially important under `--local-first`.
+Local-first causes the modified local file to be considered earlier in the cycle, but the client still checks the current online object before replacing it.
+A genuine or unresolved online change must not be silently overwritten simply because local processing happened first.

 The architectural rule is that upload transport selection occurs **after** the client has decided that a normal modified-file upload is safe to perform.
 If current online state represents a genuine or unresolved conflict, the local version is preserved instead of being used to silently overwrite that online state.
+In that conflict path, the preserved local version can be uploaded as an independent `safeBackup` file while the existing online canonical DriveItem remains protected from the original local overwrite.

 This separation is important: conflict classification is reconciliation policy; simple upload versus resumable session upload is transport policy.